ZahraKhatibi/BFS-DFS/README.md

-# BFS and DFS Algorithms Implementation
+# BFS and DFS Algorithms Implementation in C++

 ## Overview

-This repository includes the implementation of the Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms in various programming languages.
+This repository includes the implementation of the Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms in C++.
 ## Table of Contents

 - [Implemented Algorithms](#implemented-algorithms)